ndronos/c-nomorph/Adamson-2011/README.md

 Dynamic memory allocation was not actually common at the time -...
 And of course relative to assembly language, where you're directly exposed to the CPU and RAM, C's abstractions are profound.
+If you haven't had that experience, you don't appreciate that a = b + c involves:
+  - loading b and c into CPU registers,
+  - invoking an "add" opcode,
+  - and then copying the result from a register out to memory.

 (Adamson, 2011)